Myzininae

 Human Relevance

 Potential value in of turfgrass pests.
-Males lack functional and cannot humans; females can sting but are not aggressive.
+Males lack functional stingers and cannot sting humans; females can sting but are not aggressive.
 The extreme often causes confusion among observers who mistake males and females for different .

 Similar Taxa

-- Other aculeate waspsThe male pseudostinger and extreme in Myzinum are distinctive; most other groups show less pronounced differences and males do not possess such prominent genital structures.
+- Other aculeate waspsThe male pseudostinger and extreme in Myzinum are distinctive; most other groups show less pronounced gender differences and males do not possess such prominent genital structures.

 More Details